Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 Context: 8% of Richmond upon Thames residents are non-British EU citizens; well above the national average.
 This equates to approximately 17,000 residents.
 The council has pledged to mitigate the effects of Brexit on the area.
 This includes protecting the wellbeing of all residents, including those with EU citizenship who contribute significantly to the local community and economy.

 Richmond has high levels of community cohesion, but despite this, the borough saw a temporary increase in hate crime around the time of the EU referendum in June 2016.
-Although hate crime levels have since returned to lower levels, the council recognises the potential for a similar spike in 2019 around the time of EU exit.
+Although hate crime levels have since returned to lower levels, the council recognises the potential for a similar spike in 2019 around the time of Brexit.

 Feedback from some EU residents indicated that they were uncertain about the impact of Brexit on them and their families and were struggling to navigate the available information.